dashjoin/platform/dashjoin-docs/docs/faq.md

 This way, you can present static data to the user via SQL while being able to have a CSV version of the data as part of the app.

 ```
+DROP TABLE IF EXISTS TEST;
 CREATE TABLE TEST (ID INT PRIMARY KEY, NAME VARCHAR(255)) AS SELECT * FROM CSVREAD('dashjoin-demo/upload/test.csv');
-CREATE TABLE IF NOT EXISTS TEST2(ID INT PRIMARY KEY)
 ```

 Note that the CSVREAD function uses the working directory and not the app home directory.
 Therefore, we also append the app name, "dashjoin-demo" in this example.